v-nleaver/Hololens/hololens/hololens-release-notes.md

 | 18362                  | [Windows Holographic, version 1903](hololens-release-notes-1903.md#windows-holographic-version-1903---november-2019-update)   | Nov 2019     | 18362.1039   |

 > [!NOTE]
-> For UK Customers: The minimum security update period for HoloLens 2 is December 31, 2027 (for units purchased until December 2024).
+> For UK Customers: For purposes of conformance with the UK Product Security and Telecommunications Infrastructure (PSTI) Act, the minimum security update period for HoloLens 2 is December 31, 2027 (for units purchased until December 2024).
 For units purchased after December 2024, the support period will be 3 years from date of purchase.

 ### How to find out which operating system version is on HoloLens?